RED-CAPPED MANGABEY

 Conservation Efforts

-The red-capped mangabey is listed in Appendix II of the Convention on International Trade in Endangered Species (CITES), an international agreement between governments whose goal is to ensure that international trade in specimens of wild animals and plants does not threaten their survival; and as Class B of the African Convention on the Conservation of Nature and Natural Resources.
-However, as is often the case with endangered species, laws created to protect them are largely ignored and difficult to enforce.
+The red-capped mangabey is listed in Appendix II of the Convention on International Trade in Endangered Species (CITES), an international agreement between governments whose goal is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.

 References: